-Sure, Europe is one of the world’s cradles of history, art and culture.
+Sure, Europe is one of the world’s cradles of history, art, and culture.
 But what about nature?
 Few tourists cross the pond in search of nature.
-After all, the United States has 59 stunning national parks, and many more wildlife reserves and protected nature areas.
+After all, the United States has 61 stunning national parks, and many more wildlife reserves and protected nature areas.

-East of the city, not far from the airport, you’ll find Sipoo National Park, a wild stretch of pine and birch forest.
-This is the perfect place to wander around (trying not to get lost) with a map and compass, as mobile coverage is sketchy.
+East of the city, not far from the airport, you’ll find Sipoonkorpi National Park, a wild stretch of pine and birch forests.
+This is the perfect place to wander around (trying not to get lost) with a map and compass, as mobile coverage is sketchy in the area.

-You can also camp in Sipoo National Park and cook your own food, using firewood provided for free by the Finnish government.
-If you fancy a dip, there are several lakes to jump in.
-In winter, Sipoo becomes one of the best places for cross-country skiing, just around the corner from the capital.
+You can also go camping in Sipoonkorpi National Park and cook your own food, using firewood provided for free by the Finnish government.
+In winter, the park becomes one of the best places for cross-country skiing, and it’s just around the corner from the capital!

 Pembrokshire Coast National Park (Wales)

-Wales is famous for its castles, hills and sheep.
-But did you know that the Welsh coastline is home to dramatic coastal landscapes, welcoming villages and a booming foodie scene?
+Wales is famous for its castles, hills, and sheep.
+But did you know that the Welsh coastline is also home to dramatic mountain landscapes, welcoming villages, and a booming foodie scene?

 If you can, charter a boat and visit the islands of Skomer and Skokholm, which are home to seabird colonies.
 Stop for lunch in Dale, where the village pub serves excellent and creative fish-based dishes.